 The fourth person to contact me happened to be the personal assistant to someone on my Villages list who got my email, lives in The Villages now, but “might be interested in a beach get-away.”

 I set up a time for him to come see it, he shot a video of the house using his iPad, took it to the interested buyer (his boss), she liked it, made an offer and we accepted.

 The buyer never even set foot in the house herself.

 Awesome.
-I just sold a house through my hyperlocal website!
+I just sold a house through my email list!

 But wait, there’s more…

-I was curious, where exactly did this person come from…how did she get on my list?
+I was curious, where exactly did this person come from…how did she get on my email list?

 So I fired up aweber and searched using her email address, and here’s what I saw:

 Holy cow…not only did I sell a house via my hyperlocal site, but this person joined my list from an ad on FACEBOOK back in July of 2012.
-I used Facebook ads for several months last year, and when someone clicked on my ad they would be taken to a specific landing page within facebook with my aweber form on it, and this is precisely how the buyer got on my email list.
+I spend thousands of dollars a month marketing on Facebook, and this is precisely how this particular buyer got on my email list.